dgaydukov/cert-aws/sa/files/sa.md

 * waf (web application firewall) - you add rules that allow/deny/count web requests based on conditions that you define.
 Conditions are: HTTP header/body, URL string, SQL injection, XSS (for example you can block specific user-agents).
 Underlying service send request to waf, waf validate it based on rules you defined and instruct your service to block/allow request to proceed.
 It's integrated with CloudFront/ALB/ApiGateway/AppSync.
 You create Web ACL (Access Control List), specify resource, and add rules.
 Plz note only ALB can be specified, there is no way to add WAF above NLB, cause NLB works on level 4.
-Rate-Base Rule - allows you to set a number of allowed request per IP address during predefined time (100 requests per 5 min - once this IP send 101 request, it would be blocked, until 5 min period ends, and new starts).
+There are 2 types of rules:
-Managed Rule - default rules that automatically updated by AWS Marketplace security Sellers, protects against common known issues.
+* Managed Rule - default rules that automatically updated by AWS Marketplace security Sellers, protects against common known issues.
+* Custom rule - you can configure your rule using json config (or waf console ui) or you can just block/count access for specified IP set (should create independently from waf console)
 In case of rule fail you can configure CloudFront to show error page.
 Rules take a minute to propagate worldwide.
 It inspects both HTTP/HTTPS traffic.
 * shield - provides protection against DDoS (Distributed Denial of Service) attack.
 There are 2 types of this service:
     * standard - free, activated by default for all accounts.
 Protect all aws infra (layer 3 and 4) against most common attacks like SYN/UDP floods or reflection attacks.